1310 Principal Investigator Eligibility Requirements on Sponsored Projects

-Ensure that all proposal submissions to the Office of Sponsored Projects indicate eligible individuals as principal investigator, co-principal investigator or program director and have received the appropriate prior approvals, completed the Patent Policy Acknowledgement and Agreement (PPAA), Sponsored Projects Administration Training for Faculty, Conflict of Interest Disclosure (COI), and Veteran’s Administration Memorandum of Understanding (VA MOU), as applicable.
+Ensure that all proposal submissions to the Office of Sponsored Projects indicate eligible individuals as principal investigator, co-principal investigator or program director and have received the appropriate prior approvals, completed the Patent Policy Acknowledgement and Agreement (PPAA), Sponsored Projects Administration Training for Faculty, Conflict of Interest Disclosure (COI), and Form 1411 FR.01 Yale University/West Haven Veterans Administration Medical Center (“VA”) Joint Appointment Memorandum of Understanding, as applicable.

 Office of Sponsored Projects

 Approve all proposal submissions indicating eligible principal investigators, co-principal investigators, or program directors ensuring that all eligibility approvals are in place.